jfdoolster/aeris_baseline_estimate/readme.md

-Minimal workin example of baseline correction routine used for NMT UAV-mounted Aires MIRA Pico.
+Minimal working example of baseline correction routine used for NMT UAV-mounted Aires MIRA Pico.

 developed and tested with python 3.11